opensoft/simple-serializer/README.md

 Deserializing Objects
 ---------------------
-You can also deserialize objects from JSON representation.
+You can also unserialize objects from JSON representation.
 For example, when accepting data via an API.

 ```php